stakei00/Evolutionary-Aerodynamic-Design/README.md

 Custom Module: avlinput from OpenVSP with modified avlinput.py file

 # How to use
+*before doing anything make sure a copy of xfoil.exe is placed in same directory as your code*

 Intended use: create a python script, import aero_evo, build parameter dictionaries and call the function aero_evo.optimize().
 Run time benefits from multiple cores.